GoHypernet/Galileo-sdk/docs/src/landing_zone_main.rst

 ------------
-The Galileo Landing Zone (LZ) is what receives jobs, organizes the resources necessary to run them, tracks their progress as they run, and returns their results.
+The Galileo Landing Zone (LZ) is what receives jobs, organizes the resources necessary to run them, tracks their progress as they run, and returns results from the target computational asset.
 A user would setup an LZ on whatever computational resource they wish to make available in the Galileo web application.
 It runs as a daemon process, usually in its own container, and launches jobs by running them in their own containers.
+Running a Landing Zone makes it possible to provide permissioned access to computational resources without the need to set up a VPN or expose the resource via a public IP address.

 .. image:: images/Galileo_LZ.png